aws/aws-lambda-nodejs-runtime-interface-client/README.md

 # Grab a fresh slim copy of the image to reduce the final size
 FROM node:18-buster-slim

+# Required for Node runtimes which use npm@8.6.0+ because
+# by default npm writes logs under /home/.npm and Lambda fs is read-only
+ENV NPM_CONFIG_CACHE=/tmp/.npm

 # Include global arg in this stage of the build
 ARG FUNCTION_DIR